-As of December 31, 2024, we had mortgage debt in the aggregate principal amount of \$19.9 million payable during 2025 and \$35.4 million payable during 2026.
-The 2025 principal amounts payable include both amortizing principal payments and two balloon principal payments.
-We anticipate being able to refinance our mortgages that come due during 2025 and 2026 with a combination of new mortgage debt, availability under our Credit Facility, the issuance of long-term unsecured notes in the private placement market, the issuance of additional equity securities under our 2024 Common Stock Sales Agreement, the sale and issuance of other equity securities (including our Series F Preferred Stock) that are registered under the 2024 Registration Statement, or the sale and issuance of unregistered equity or debt securities.
-We have successfully repaid \$32.5 million of mortgage debt over the past 12 months with either new mortgage debt or by generating additional availability by adding properties to our unsecured pool under our Credit Facility.
+As of December 31, 2023, we had mortgage debt in the aggregate principal amount of \$25.1 million payable during 2024 and \$36.5 million payable during 2025.
+The 2024 principal amounts payable include both amortizing principal payments and two balloon principal payments.
+We anticipate being able to refinance our mortgages that come due during 2024 and 2025 with a combination of new mortgage debt, availability under our Credit Facility and the issuance of additional equity securities.
+We have successfully repaid \$58.9 million of debt over the past 12 months with either new mortgage debt or by generating additional availability by adding properties to our unsecured pool under our Credit Facility.